Cal-Fang/PoliceTransport/README.md

 1. Among rows where either Victims.Killed or Victims.Injured is larger than 1,
    1. Export these rows as a new file with a new column of the address of the incident report webpage;
    2. Open this new file outside R and break each row into multiple rows so that each row would represent one police injured or one police killed with reference to the webpage incident report;
-   3. Add more information from the webpage incident report so the result file has 7 columns including "Incident.Date", "State", "City.Or.County", "Address", "Participant.Name", "Outcome", and "Participant.Gender".
+   3. Add more information from the webpage incident report so the result file has 7 columns including Incident.Date, State, City.Or.County, Address, Participant.Name, Outcome, and Participant.Gender.
 2. Among the rest rows where either Victims.Killed or Victims.Injured is 1,
    1. Keep the 148 rows where only one of these two columns is 1, as each of these rows marked exactly one police injured or killed;
    2. Keep the row of [incident 1172042](https://www.gunviolencearchive.org/incident/1172042) since both injured and killed victims were police;
    3. Assign 0 to Victims.Killed to the row of [incident 1185588](https://www.gunviolencearchive.org/incident/1185588) since the killed victim is not police;
-   4. Transform this file from wide to long and drop unuseful columns so that it would have 5 columns including "Incident.Date", "State", "City.Or.County", "Address", and "Outcome";
+   4. Transform this file from wide to long and drop unuseful columns so that it would have 5 columns including Incident.Date, State, City.Or.County, Address, and Outcome;
-   5. Add two NA columns "Participant.Name" and "Participant.Gender".
+   5. Add two NA columns Participant.Name and Participant.Gender.
 3. Combine the two data.table and obtain a reformated cleaned 2018 record file.

 ### Combining